-It's a new month, Carbon Conscious Consumers, and with it a new challenge: Beat the Heat, Wash in Cold!
-We here at Center for a New American Dream encourage you to wash at least four out of every five loads of laundry in cold water.
+Here's a new challenge: Beat the Heat, Wash in Cold!
+We here New Dream encourage you to wash at least four out of every five loads of laundry in cold water.

 Here are great facts to know: